A shrub to 2 metres high and spreading to about 1 metre.

 The fruit is a follicle, about 1 cm long, without hairs.

-This grevillea is popular in cultivation, especially with native plant lovers, and grows well when placed in a suitable position.
+This grevillea is popular in cultivation and grows well when placed in a suitable position.

 For Sydney-siders, it is one of the best local grevilleas to grow.
 Needs to be planted in full sun or part-shade and is reported to be frost tolerant.
 Plant on a sandy or well-drained soil for best results.
 Poor drainage tends to kill it off.
 Works well on a sloping garden.